-The general and special revenue funds constitute major funds.
+The general fund constitutes the major fund.
 There are no other governmental funds.

 Basis of accounting

 Basis of accounting refers to when revenues and expenses/expenditures are recognized in the accounts and reported in the financial statements.
 Basis of accounting relates to the timing of the measurements made, regardless of the measurement focus applied.